Courses We Deliver

 • students are required to participate in an LLN assessment as part of the enrolment process.

-• student need to be 18 years or above to be eligible for AHPRA student registration.
+• students need to be over 18 years or above to be eligible for AHPRA student registration.

 The following employment pathways are available to students who complete this qualification: